Choke (2008 film): Release

-Choke premiered at the 2008 Sundance Film Festival on January 21, 2008, where it won a Special Jury Prize for a dramatic work by an ensemble cast.
+Choke premiered at the Sundance Film Festival on January 21, 2008, where it won a Special Jury Prize for a dramatic work by an ensemble cast.
 Having been positively received in its screening, the film was purchased for $5 million by Fox Searchlight Pictures for distribution outside Scandinavia, Iceland, Romania, Turkey, Portugal and the Baltics.
-Choke was also the closing film for the 10th Provincetown International Film Festival in Provincetown, Massachusetts on June 22, 2008.
+Choke was also the closing film for the 10th Provincetown International Film Festival in Provincetown, Massachusetts, on June 22, 2008.

-The film was originally scheduled for a commercial release on August 1, 2008, but it was postponed to September 26, 2008.
+The film was originally scheduled for a theatrical release in the United States on August 1, 2008, but it was postponed to September 26, 2008.

 Critical response

-As of December 2021, review aggregation website Rotten Tomatoes gives the film an approval rating of 56% based on 144 reviews, with an average rating 5.70/10, with the consensus that "While bolstered by strong performances from Sam Rockwell and Anjelica Huston, Choke struggles to capture the tone of Chuck Palahniuk's novel."
-Metacritic gives the film an average score of 47/100, based on 27 reviews, indicating mixed or average reviews.
+Metacritic, based on 27 critics' reviews, assigned the film a weighted average score of 47/100, indicating "mixed or average" reviews.
+In his review for The New York Times, Stephen Holden notes called it an "entertaining collection of vignettes strung together by a sarcastic loudmouth whose heart is breaking under his sophomoric bravado", praising Rockwell's performance for making the audience "see all the layers as well as feel the pain that lies beneath".